Fun Summer Bilateral Coordination Activities for Kids

 Bilateral coordination is the ability to use both sides of the body either together or alternating movements in a coordinated way.

-You'll start to notice a young babies developing bilateral coordination when they start to bring their arms to the middle of the body to play with their fingers or bring their feet up to play with their toes.
+You'll start to notice a young baby developing bilateral coordination when they start to bring their arms to the middle of the body to play with their fingers or bring their feet up to play with their toes.

 Crawling is an important milestone for bilateral coordination as it helps a baby to coordinate both sides of their body together.
 By 6 months old a baby can be expected to start rocking back and forth on their arms and legs and then creeping and crawling by 9-10 months old.